-- 6-4.1 Purpose A non-probationary individual who believes their employment was terminated (including dismissal or reduction in force) in violation of these policies has ten (10) days from the date of the written notice of termination to request a termination hearing.
-A dismissal or termination in violation of these policies by the Executive Director is improper. - 6-4.2 Executive Director Action Prior to every involuntary termination, the Executive Director shall conduct an investigation, and there shall be a review of the investigation with the presidents of the CCMHB and the CCDDB.
+6-4.1 Purpose - A non-probationary individual who believes their employment was terminated (including dismissal or reduction in force) in violation of these policies has ten (10) days from the date of the written notice of termination to request a termination hearing.
+A dismissal or termination in violation of these policies by a department of the County who's Department Head is governed by the Champaign County Personnel Policy as an appointed official of the Champaign County Board or as an elected official who has agreed in writing to this section of the Champaign County Personnel Policy, is improper.

+6-4.2 Department Head Action - Prior to every involuntary termination by a department of the County whose Department Head is governed by the Champaign County Personnel Policy as an appointed official of the Champaign County Board or as an elected official who has agreed in writing to this section of the Champaign County Personnel Policy, there shall be an investigation by the Department Head or person assigned by the Department Head.
 Prior to the conclusion of the investigation, the employee shall be informed, orally or in writing, of the reason for termination.
-The employee shall have an explanation of the evidence supporting the charges and the employee shall be allowed to respond orally or, upon consent of the Executive Director, in writing.
+The employee shall have an explanation of the evidence supporting the charges and the employee shall be allowed to respond orally or, upon consent of the Department Head, in writing.

-An employee may be suspended with pay until a final decision is made by the Executive Director.
-The investigation shall be concluded within a reasonable length of time after the basis for the charges comes to the attention of the Executive Director.
+An employee may be suspended with pay until a final decision is made by the Department Head.
+The investigation shall be concluded within a reasonable length of time after the basis for the charges comes to the attention of the Department Head.

-6-4.3 Hearing Procedures (Champaign County Personnel Policy Applies):
+6-4.3 Hearing Procedures

 - a.
 All Termination Hearings shall be heard and decided by a Hearing Officer.
-The Champaign County Board Policy, Personnel, & Appointments Committee shall designate three (3) individuals biannually, in January after County Board district representation elections, as potential Hearing Officers.
+The Policy, Personnel, & Appointments Committee shall designate three (3) individuals biannually, in January after County Board district representation elections, as potential Hearing Officers.
 When a hearing is requested, the County Administrator shall choose one of that group to hear the evidence and decide the issues relating to each case in which a hearing is requested. - b.
 All requests for hearings shall be in writing and directed to the County Administrator.
-All requests must be received by the County Administrator within ten (10) days from the date of written notice of termination in accordance with Sections 6-4.1 of this Policy.
+All requests must be received by the County Administrator within ten (10) days from the date of written notice of termination in accordance with Sections 6-4.1 and 6-4.4 of this Policy.
 The request shall specify the specific violation as stated in 6-4.1, the remedy sought, and give an address where correspondence regarding the hearing may be mailed.
-A Termination Hearing must be held within fifteen (15) days of the request, unless the same is continued by agreement of the employee and Department Head or by the

-Hearing Officer for good cause shown.
+A Termination Hearing must be held within fifteen (15) days of the request, unless the same is continued by agreement of the employee and Department Head or by the Hearing Officer for good cause shown.
 Availability of the Hearing Officer may be considered good cause.